sandarshp/sjdm-proj/README.md

 ## Setting up the python environment

 Use requirement.txt (inside the analysis_scripts folder) to set up the python environment.
-Run the following in your terminal to setup the environment.
+Run the following in your terminal to set up the environment.

   conda create -n myenv python=3.10